centreon/centreon-documentation/en/reporting/installation.md

 ### ETL: Data retention

-The reporting server contains statistics tables specific to Centreon MBI in the database \"centreon\_storage\".
+The reporting server contains statistics tables specific to Centreon MBI in the database "centreon_storage".
 The storage space used by these tables increases every day.
 It is possible to control the size of these tables by setting data retention rules.